Curated by Kamini Sawhney

 The human condition is the main concern of the painter manifested in his early works by the alienated individual within the city.
 Later the city, specifically Varanasi with its dilapidated, crammed houses, conveys a sense of hopelessness.
 Increasingly abstract works done in sweeping strokes of paint evoke both exultation of natural spaces and more recently an incipient violence within human habitation.

 Ram Kumar received the Padma Shri in 1972 and the Padma Bhushan, India’s third highest civilian honour in 2010.
-He lives and works in Delhi.
+He passed away in 2018.